Skip to content

 Understanding language

-Understanding language (also known as receptive language) helps children to:
+Understanding language (also known as comprehension or receptive language) helps children to:

 • follow instructions